MicrosoftDocs/azure-devops-docs/docs/boards/extensions/dependency-tracker.md

     > [!div class="mx-imgBorder"]
     > ![Screenshot of Create dependency dialog, Choose partner account.](media/tracker/choose-partner-organization.png)

-1. You can search for work items by ID or by entering a keyword contained within the work item title.
-Here, we link a user story and a bug.
+2. Search for work items by ID or enter a keyword contained within the work item title.
+In the following example, we link a user story and a bug.

     > [!div class="mx-imgBorder"]
     > ![Screenshot of Create dependency dialog, choose two existing work items to link.](media/tracker/create-dependency.png)